Piraeus Visit on 13 July 2018

 Next to her was the ACHAEOS, which was built in Greece in 2006 and has been owned by 2way Ferries ever since.
 She spent her first summer on the Piraeus-Aegina line, but moved afterwards to the Igoumenitsa-Corfu line on the Ionian Sea, where she remained until 2013.
 In 2014, she returned to the Saronic Gulf, and has since been operating on the Piraeus-Aegina-Agistri line.

-As I looked towards the South (where the port's exit is located), I spotted the BLUE GALAXY of Blue Star Ferries heading towards Piraeus.
+As I looked towards the open sea near the entrance of the port, I spotted the BLUE GALAXY of Blue Star Ferries heading towards Piraeus.

 The impressive BLUE GALAXY seen entering the port of Piraeus in the early evening.
 She has been operating for Blue Star Ferries since 2015.
-She has been deployed on the Piraeus-Chania line, under the ANEK-Attica Group joint venture.
+Ever since this introduction, she has been serving the Piraeus-Chania line, under the ANEK-Attica Group joint venture.

 The majestic bow of the BLUE GALAXY, as she enters the port of Piraeus.